izzetkalic/botcuk-dataset-analyze/README.md

 The datasets were cleaned and standardized and divided into training (70%), validation (20%), and testing (10%).
 In addition, the character and word counts of each input were calculated to be used in visual analysis, and the elements of the sentence were extracted with the [Zemberek](https://github.com/ahmetaa/zemberek-nlp) tool and included in the datasets.

+You can find all fine-tuned models on [Huggingface](https://huggingface.co/Izzet).

 ## Question Detection Datasets

 Dataset                                          | Best Model    | Accuracy    |  Precision   | Recall      | F1